gbv/beaconspec/beacon.md

 The value `always` SHOULD be used to describe BEACON dumps that change each time they are accessed.
 The value `never` SHOULD be used to describe archived BEACON dumps.
+Please note that the value of this tag is considered a hint and not a command.

 # Link fields

 Each link in a serialized BEACON dump is given in form of up to four fields:

 * id field,
-* optional label field,
-* optional description field,
+* optional qualifier field,
 * optional target field.

 From these fields, combined with the BEACON dump's [meta fields](#meta-fields),